 Two ways to reduce the cost of health insurance for older dogs are opting for a Time Limited or Max Benefit plan instead of Lifetime or choosing a higher excess and/or paying a variable excess in addition to the fixed excess.
 Before choosing a higher excess, read about the Pros and Cons of a Higher Excess on Pet Insurance.

 Dog Insurance Cost by Breed

-Dog insurance costs vary tremendously be breed—for example it costs 2X to 4X as much to buy Lifetime cover for dog breeds with genetic health issues, like German Shephards (prone to hip dysplasia) or Bulldogs (prone to breathing difficulties), compared to hardy breeds like Border Terriers.
+Dog insurance costs vary tremendously be breed—for example it costs 2X to 6X as much to buy Lifetime cover for dog breeds with genetic health issues, like German Shephards (prone to hip dysplasia) or Bulldogs (prone to breathing difficulties), compared to hardy, healthy breeds like Border Terriers.

 While gender doesn't play a large part in premium calculations for dog insurance (it does for cats), breed of dog certainly does.
 To see how much more insurance for some breeds cost than others, we gathered sample quotes for the top 10 most popular dogs in the UK, as determined by the Kennel Club.
-Prices reflect the average of the 5 cheapest quotes from our comparison site partner Compare Cover for policies with at least £3,000 of Lifetime cover for a one-year-old dog.
+Prices reflect the average of the 5 cheapest quotes we found for policies with at least £3,000 of Lifetime cover for a one-year-old dog.

 For more money-saving tips, see our article How to Save Money on Pet Insurance.

-We researched prices for the UK dog insurance market using our pet insurance comparison site partner, Compare Cover.
-They work with a large panel of insurers including:
+We researched prices for the UK dog insurance market using the panel of insurers we work with, including: